-We are continuing work begun under USAID’s predecessor Maternal and Child Health Integrated Program to incorporate maternal nutrition services with infant and young child counseling and family planning (FP).
+We are continuing work begun under USAID’s predecessor Maternal and Child Health Integrated Program (MCHIP) to incorporate maternal nutrition services with infant and young child counseling and family planning.
 Such integration maximizes routine health contacts, providing information and services for mothers and children to prevent anemia, stunting and overweight, while ensuring adequate timing and spacing of pregnancies.
-Under MCHIP, maternal and young child nutrition and FP behavior change messages were integrated into materials for use during home visits by community health workers and facility-based counseling.
+Under MCHIP, maternal and young child nutrition and family planning behavior change messages were integrated into materials for use during home visits by community health workers and facility-based counseling.